 - Humboldt State University Alumni Association

-- KEET TV 13 public TV provides educational and entertaining programs and innovative outreach on local and global issues.
+- KEET TV 13 Public Television provides educational and entertaining programs and innovative outreach on local and global issues.

 - McKinleyville Union School District is committed to families living and learning on the North Coast in McKinleyville.

 - Morris Graves Museum of Art/Humboldt Arts Council

 - National Weather Service Forecast Office: Eureka provides weather, hydrologic, and climate forecasts and warnings for Eureka and surrounding areas.
 Redwood National and State Parks (RNSP) contains an ancient coast redwood ecosystem, open prairie lands, two major rivers, and 37 miles of California coastline.

 - North Coast Audiology: Dr. Julie Kelly